-Kobe Luminarie is one of the best winter light displays in Japan, a free event held December 7 – 16, 2018 in memory of the victims of 1995’s Great Hanshin Earthquake.
+Kobe Luminarie is one of the best winter light displays in Japan, a free event held early to mid-December in memory of the victims of 1995’s Great Hanshin Earthquake.
 We attended Kobe Luminarie and wow is about all I can say.
 In this post, we’ll offer some background about the event, plus photos and thoughts from our experience at Kobe Luminarie.

 Drawing over 3 million visitors each year in the span of a little over a week, Kobe Luminarie was originally created as a one-time offering as a symbol of recovery following the devastating earthquake that killed over 6,000, caused $100 billion in damage, and left many residents of Kobe, Japan in the dark due to prolonged power outages.